thomaskbrown18/Predicting_Home_Prices/README.md

 - 4 Generally older, low quality construction.
 Does not meet code.
 - 5 Low construction costs and workmanship.
 Small, simple design.
 - 6 Lowest grade currently meeting building code.
 Low quality materials and simple designs.
 - 7 Average grade of construction and design.
-Commonly seen in plats and older sub-divisions.
+Commonly seen in flats and older subdivisions.
 - 8 Just above average in construction and design.
 Usually better materials in both the exterior and interior finish work.
 - 9 Better architectural design with extra interior and exterior design and quality.
 - 10 Homes of this quality generally have high quality features.
 Finish work is better and more design quality is seen in the floor plans.
 Generally have a larger square footage.